 Access: Lower trailhead on St. Julien Road, just below the Banff Centre.
 Upper trailhead on Tunnel Mountain Drive.

 A more advanced hike for older kids needing to burn off some steam, Sulphur Mountain trail is mainly closed-in by trees on the way up, but the views, activities, and interest points at the top are the reward for all their work!
 They’ll love a visit to the Cosmic Ray Station on Sulphur’s summit, and you can point out a different perspective of Tunnel and Rundle peaks.
 Too much for your younger hikers?
 The Banff Gondola is free for kids before 10 AM.
 At the top, discover the amazing interpretive centre and mountaintop family adventure activities.
 It’s an easy hike down from there to soak in some fresh mountain air!
-Make it a one-way hike to the top of Sulphur Mountain, and ride the Banff Gondola down for $32 ($16 for children).
+Make it a one-way hike to the top of Sulphur Mountain, and ride the Banff Gondola down.

 Time: 4 hours